This is the Manhattan Filet Project, where we’ll show how to take an old-school butcher’s secret and create one “bomb” of a steak!

 Today’s consumers still love a great steak, but many of us are discouraged by the thought of eating a 16 to 24 oz behemoth…so we turn to smaller cuts, like beef tenderloin or filet.
 In my opinion, the filet is a bit lacking in flavor, as it is very tender but also super lean.
-As I continued my search for the perfect steak (in both size and flavor), I rediscovered the Manhattan Cut.
+As I continued searching for the perfect steak (in both size and taste), I rediscovered the Manhattan Cut.

 The Manhattan cut is trimmed from the New York strip loin.
 To butcher this steak, take a traditional strip loin and butcher according to the following steps:

 Trimming the Manhattan Filet